BeatrisIlieva/devto-articles/published-articles/understanding-js-objects-and-internal-properties.md

 // }
 ```

-## <a id="how-to-define-getters-and-setters-for-object-properties"></a> How to Define Getters and Setters for Object Properties ❓
+## How to Define Getters and Setters for Object Properties

 ```javascript
 const person = {